- Course type: Self-paced

 In this self-paced course is a comprehensive overview of writing topics you could see on the writing subtest of the VCLA.
-Engaging lessons can strengthen your knowledge of punctuation, the structure of essays, word choice and much more.
+This subtest, along with the reading subtest, is used in Virginia to gauge the literacy and communication skills of educators.
+Engaging lessons can strengthen your knowledge of punctuation, writing mechanics and style, the structure of essays, word choice and much more.
 Multiple-choice quizzes test your comprehension of the lessons you study, while chapter exams and a final exam offer a broader review of this course.
-Taking advantage of these study resources can help you better understand topics that include:

-- Brainstorming, categorization and additional ways to organize ideas in writing
+- Exhibit knowledge of brainstorming, categorization and additional ways to organize ideas in writing

-- Tone, voice and other aspects of word choice in writing
+- Share the meaning of tone, voice and other aspects of word choice in writing

-- Essay structure, including the introduction, body and conclusion
+- Describe an essay's structure, including the introduction, body and conclusion

-- Use of nouns, pronouns, verbs and other aspects of grammar in writing
+- Discuss the use of nouns, pronouns, verbs and other aspects of grammar in writing

-- Language facility concepts like parallelism, sentence clarity and subject-verb agreement
+- Explain language facility concepts like parallelism, sentence clarity and subject-verb agreement

-- Active and passive voice, editing and other components of writing mechanics and style
+- Define and discuss active and passive voice, editing and other components of writing mechanics and style

-- Use of commas, hyphens, apostrophes, question marks and more in punctuation
+- Detail how to use commas, hyphens, apostrophes, question marks and more in punctuation

 Utilizing the fun lessons in this course makes preparing for the writing subtest of the VCLA simple.
 Our instructors present the materials in an engaging fashion that helps you easily and completely comprehend how to organize an essay, connect with an audience through writing, write strong transitions, proofread essays and more.
 Mini quizzes and practice exams gauge your readiness to answer questions related to these and other writing topics on the test.
 Use the Dashboard to keep track of your progress through this course, and submit any lesson topic questions you have to our experts.